Unlocking Multimodal Mathematical Reasoning via Process Reward Model: Implementation Details

-\paragraph{WE-MATH} WE-MATH~\cite{qiao2024we} is a the first benchmark that decompose composite problems into sub-problems according to the required knowledge concepts.
-For reasoning evaluation, it designs four metrics to respectively showcase different issues in MLLMs mathematical reasoning, including Insufficient Knowledge~(IK), Inadequate Generalization~(IG), Complete Mastery~(CM) and Rote Memorization~(RM).
-Additionally, WE-MATH also conducts evaluations based on different types and steps of reasoning.
-In figure~\ref{tab:results_on_mathvista_capability}, the actual content corresponding to the abbreviations is as follows.
-Mem: Measurement, PF: Plane Figures, SF: Solid Figures, TMF: Transformations and Motion of Figures, PD: Position and Direction, AL: Angles and Length, UCU: Understanding and Conversion of Units, CPF: Calculation of Plane Figures, UPF: Understanding of Plane Figures, CSF: Calculation of Solid Figures, USF: Understanding of Solid Figures, BTF: Basic Transformations of Figures, CCF: Cutting and Combining of Figures, Dir: Direction, Pos: Position, RoM: Route Map, CCP: Correspondence of Coordinates and Positions.
+\paragraph{WE-MATH} WE-MATH~\citep{qiao2024we} is the first benchmark that decompose composite problems into sub-problems according to the required knowledge concepts.
+In figure~\ref{tab:results_on_WE-MATH_acc}, the actual content corresponding to the abbreviations is as follows.
+Mem: Measurement, PF: Plane Figures, SF: Solid Figures, TMF: Transformations and Motion of Figures, PD: Position and Direction, AL: Angles and Length, UCU: Understanding and Conversion of Units, CPF: Calculation of Plane Figures, UPF: Understanding of Plane Figures, CSF: Calculation of Solid Figures, USF: Understanding of Solid Figures, BTF: Basic Transformations of Figures, CCF: Cutting and Combining of Figures, Dir: Direction, Pos: Position, RoM: Route Map, CCP: Correspondence of Coordinates and Positions. \paragraph{DYNAMATH} DYNAMATH~\citep{zou2024dynamath} is a benchmark designed to evaluate the robustness of MLLMs in mathematical reasoning.
+Specifically, it includes tests across multiple dimensions, including Solid Geometry~(SG), Plane Geometry~(PG), Analytic Geometry~(AG), Algebra~(AL), Puzzle Test~(PT), Graph Theory~(GT), Arithmetic~(AR), Scientific Figure~(SF) and Statistics~(ST).
+It includes 501 seed questions and 5010 generated questions. \paragraph{GeoQA} The GeoQA~\citep{chen2021geoqa} dataset is a specialized dataset designed for evaluating and training models in the field of geographic question answering.
+Its test set includes 734 samples. \paragraph{MathVista} MathVista~\citep{lu2023mathvista} comprises a total of 5 subtasks: Geometry Problem Solving~(GPS), Math Word Problem~(MWP), Figure Question Answering~(FQA), Textbook Question Answering~(TQA) and Visual Question Answering~(VQA).
+Like the previous math reasoning works, our model training process does not overly focus on knowledge-intensive tasks~(such as VQA and FQA), hence we choose GPS as the primary task. \paragraph{MathVision} MathVision~\citep{wang2024measuring} is a large-scale multimodal math reasoning dataset that broadens the disciplinary scope of the multimodal mathematics field.
+The test set contains 3,040 examples, covering 16 key competencies, and provides reliable testing performance.
+Specifically, The specific meanings of the various disciplinary indicators in Table~\ref{tab:mathvision} are listed as following.
+Alg: algebra, AnaG: analytic geometry, Ari: arithmetic, CombG: combinatorial geometry, Comb: combinatorics, Cnt: counting, DescG: descriptive geometry, GrphT: graph theory, Log: logic, Angle: metric geometry - angle, Area: metric geometry - area, Len: metric geometry-length, SolG: solid geometry, Stat: statistics, Topo: topology, TransG: transformation geometry.